Professor Gavin Phillipson

 Research interests

-- Public Law esp constitutional dialogue, the prerogative, bicameralism, constitutional conventions
+- Public Law esp constitutional dialogue, prerogative powers, bicameralism, constitutional conventions; Bill of Rights design;

-- Freedom of Speech and Media Freedom in English law esp defamation law
+- Comparative freedom of Speech/media Freedom esp defamation law

-- Privacy in English law and comparative privacy law.
+- Privacy in English law and comparative privacy law; right to be forgotten.

 - Anti-terrorism law and human rights

-- Freedom of public protest, esp direct action.
+- Freedom of public protest, esp at common law and direct action.

 Publications